 In conjunction with our acquisition of ColonialWebb, we acquired \$3.0 million of long-term debt related to an industrial revenue bond associated with its office building and warehouse.
-We have included both the \$0.3 million current portion and the \$2.7 million long-term portion on our balance sheet as of December 31, 2010.
-We also assumed a \$9.3 million revolving loan and \$4.3 million in notes payable for vehicles and equipment.
-These debt instruments were paid off during the third quarter of 2010.
+Currently, \$2.7 million of this debt is outstanding.
+We have included both the \$0.3 million current portion and the \$2.4 million long-term portion on our balance sheet as of December 31, 2011.
+The weighted average interest rate on this variable rate debt as of December 31, 2011 was approximately 0.25%.